Budgeting

 If you need some help coming up with categories to consider, see our Living Costs page.

 Next, you need to work out how much you actually spend on each item in your list.
-The fastest way to do this is to go through several months of transactions, and assign every transaction into one category or another.
+The best way to do this is to go through several months of transactions, and assign every transaction into one category or another.
 This should also help ensure you haven’t missed out any categories of spending from your list.
 Remember to account for infrequent large expenses as well, e.g. don’t forget Christmas if it’s July!

 You can create a budget using a budgeting app, a spreadsheet, pen and paper, whatever works for you – we have some recommendations below.